poa00/ahk-mso/docs/_pages/Teamsy-Changelog.md

 [Teamsy](Teamsy) Changelog

 * 2021-03-04
+  - Teamsy Launcher: added timeout and make inputbox modal/ always on top
-  - Add keyword 'wn' for whatsnew
+  - New keywords 'wn' for whatsnew, 'nc' for new conversation
 * 2021-03-01
   - [Teamsy Launcher](Teamsy-Launcher)
   - Added bg|background keyword to open background folder